aliceminotto/lab_journal/lab_journal.md

   * create a database w/ c's model results w/ m?
   * use methods and programs to check/test my code

+* going trough make documentation, the advantage is that it will create the output if and just if the prerequisites have changed after its last creation

 ####_work in progress/to do list_

 * create a makefile that takes the data and create the plots